scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Beacon Forwarding Policy

-The idea behind "beaconing" is to discover all possible paths (loop free and with a fixed maximum length) between two CORE AS.
+The idea behind "beaconing" is to discover all possible paths (loop free and with a fixed maximum length) between two CORE ASes.
 Every CORE AS forwards any received beacons to all neighbor CORE ASes unless this would cause a loop or exceed the fixed maximum length.
 Implemented naively, the number of paths (and beacons) grows exponentially with the network size.
 This is currently mitigated, primarily (and efficiently), by forwarding only the five "best PCBs" (from a given remote source CORE AS) to neighbors.
 "Best" here takes into account properties such as diversity, time to expire and whether (or how recently) the same PCBs has been forwarded before.

-Since path may expire after an hour or so and because expiration is not the only factor, an AS will typically start resending the same beacons in less than an hour (i.e. the typical expiration time).
+Since a path may expire after an hour or so and because expiration is not the only factor, an AS will typically start resending the same beacons in less than an hour (i.e. the typical expiration time).

 This means the total number of different PCBs that an AS will receive from a given neighbor is e.g.
 5 per minute * 30 minute = 150 paths.

-Most likely, an AS will receive PCBs originated from a given source from several neighbors, however these are likely to be very similar.
+Most likely, an AS will receive PCBs originating from a given source from several neighbors, although these are likely to be very similar.
 They are likely to have the same tail and only differ in the few last added hops, i.e. the immediate neighbors.

 As a result, an AS will probably have only little more than 150 paths to a given remote AS.